meteor/tutorials/content/svelte/step08.md

 {{> DiffBox step="8.4" tutorialName="simple-todos-svelte"}}

-We also need to import that configuration code into our client side entrypoint:
+We also need to import that configuration file into our client side entrypoint:

 {{> DiffBox step="8.5" tutorialName="simple-todos-svelte"}}